Ardvb/Pands-Iris-Project-2019/README.md

 ## My research

 I have written Python code to try and find some interesting information about this data set.
+In this readme I will show my code and the output it returns.

 First I wanted to get a good look at the data set by visualisizing some basic features.

 ![image](https://user-images.githubusercontent.com/47186083/56307904-d7077400-613d-11e9-8ab2-b6ba6d73b547.png)